Rough Trade (band): Early years (1968–1979)

 On December 19, 1977, the band presented a newly created live musical called Restless Underwear, which co-starred Divine alongside the band (who by this time had added an additional back-up singer, Luci Martin-Keyes).
 The show, which played at Toronto's prestigious Massey Hall, was noted for its outrageous (for the time) sexual satire.
 However, aside from Pope and Staples, the rest of the band quit after Restless Underwear had completed its one-show run in a dispute over payment.

 After a six-month layoff, Pope and Staples rebuilt the band, adding David McMorrow, Bucky Berger, Terry Wilkins, Bert Hermiston, Colina Phillips and Betty Richardson to the line-up at various points in 1978 and 1979.
 The group resumed playing regular Toronto shows, most often at the Horseshoe Tavern.
 In 1978, Tim Curry would issue a cover of the Rough Trade song "Birds of a Feather", from their 1976 direct to disc album.
-Pope and Staples were also at the time involved in writing music for film and television soundtracks, and in 1978 they picked up a Genie Award for their work on the made-for-TV film One Night Stand.
+Pope and Staples were also at the time involved in writing music for film and television soundtracks, and in 1978 they picked up a Genie Award for their work on the made-for-television film One Night Stand.

 On February 14, 1980, the band performed their musical revue Restless Underwear at Manhattan's Beacon Theatre.
 However, the event was promoted by the venue as a show by Divine, who in fact only sang two songs in the revue, both in act two.
 As a result, the show was received poorly.
-Later that year, the band line-up was again reshuffled, settling into a stable five-person line-up of Carole Pope (vocals), Kevan Staples (guitars, keyboards, etc.), David McMorrow (keyboards), Terry Wilkins (bass) and Bucky Berger (drums).
+Later that year, the band line-up was again reshuffled, settling into a stable five-person line-up of Carole Pope (vocals), Kevan Staples (guitars, keyboards, etc.), David McMorrow (keyboards), Terry Wilkins (bass), and Bucky Berger (drums).
 The band also performed in the Canadian horror film, Deadline, that same year.